shinigami-777/infra-statistics/README.md

 The scripts will create the following files:

-- multiple SVG graphics showing different statistcs about the usage of jenkins
+- multiple SVG graphics showing different statistics about the usage of Jenkins
 - a file `<plugin-name>.stats.json`for every plugin, containing the following data (example: git-plugin - [git.stats.json](http://stats.jenkins.io/plugin-installation-trend/git.stats.json) ):

   - `name`: the name of the plugin (as used in the filename)